James Mitchell, 77, a former longtime Cold Spring resident, died of cancer at his home in South Carolina.

 Besides his wife, he is survived by his son, Jeffrey Mitchell (Elizabeth); his daughter, Laura Mitchell; a granddaughter, Carly Mitchell; and a sister, Diane Yeary.

 Memorial contributions may be made to Our Lady of Grace Catholic Church, 7095 Waxhaw Highway, Lancaster, SC 29720.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.